Philosophical Café

 02.03.2023

-Society for Philosophy of Children and Youth
+Society for Philosophy with Children and Young People

 Karmeliterplatz 2, 2nd floor, meeting room G2, 8010 Graz